It’s one of the most crucial indicators of your financial health — and for one in five people, it’s got an error on it.

 Normally, experts advise checking your report at least once or twice a year as a good practice.
 That’s how often the three credit bureaus typically offer free reports.
 Checking your own credit is considered a soft inquiry, which means it will not hurt your credit score.

-But the pandemic has created a new normal, and all three major credit bureaus are allowing people to check their credit reports on a weekly basis until April 2021.
+But the pandemic has created a new normal, and all three major credit bureaus are allowing people to check their credit reports on a weekly basis until April 2022.
 Deciding when to check your credit can be puzzling, but it ultimately comes down to how confident you are about your credit history.
-For some, checking it once a year is enough, while others may prefer to check it weekly because of the pandemic.
+For some, checking it once a year is enough, while others may prefer to check it weekly following financial hardship or uncertainty during the pandemic.

 “At times like these, you should anticipate things perhaps falling through the cracks,” Boneparth says.